lfreina/Poker_Tutorial/README.md

 # Poker_Tutorial
 Tutorial to build and deploy a model to classify poker hands using Data Science tools.

+You can find a PDF with a tutorial and a poker.py that contains the code used for generating the model used at the Flask api.

+Let us know if you have some feedback!

 # Installation

 - Install these dependencies: